DariuszOstolski/cppassert/README.md

 # What is this?

 CppAssert is a modern C++11 assert replacement library.
-It provides basic primitives for defensive programming.
-The behavior and message format can be customized through available extension points.
+It provides "assert-like"
+macros: `CPP_ASSERT_??()`, `CPP_ASSERT_ALWAYS_??()` which can be used to enable optional *redundant* runtime checks in corresponding build modes.
+If an assertion argument evaluates to false, a runtime-configurable assertion handler is invoked with the context information about current filename, line number, expression text and with optionally evaluated arguments.
+Default assertion handler provides detailed information about failed assertion can easily customize messages as well as handler behavior using provided and a corresponding failure location including stack trace.
+Library clients can easily customize messages as well as handler behavior using provided extension points.

 Assertion failure is a sign of a contract violation or some other logic error.
 The goal of assertion failure is to report precise location and